contractlevel/credentials/README.md

 The onchain entry point into the system is `DIDRequestManager::requestCompliantStatus()`.

 1. User must approve the `DIDRequestManager` to spend LINK tokens, covering the fee of Contract Level Compliance.
+2. User must pass the Cheqd DID identifier string when calling `DIDRequestManager::requestCompliantStatus()`.
-2. The system will then check the compliance status of the user - if they have completed Sybil-resistant KYC with a licensed entity:
+3. The system will then check the compliance status of the user - if they have completed Sybil-resistant KYC with a licensed entity:
-3. A callback will automatically be made, calling the Cheqd API via Chainlink Functions to create a new DID.
+4. A callback will automatically be made, calling the Cheqd API via Chainlink Functions to fetch data about a DID.
-4. Chainlink Functions will then return the response, minting a unique onchain NFT, representing the Cheqd DID to the compliant user.
+5. Chainlink Functions will then return the response, minting a unique onchain NFT, representing the Cheqd DID to the compliant user, with the DID's associated public key as the `tokenURI`.

 ## Testing